CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 ** 3.1.1 Procurement criteria and appropriate selection of printers, copiers and multifunction devices **

-When new printers, copiers or multifunctional devices are procured, they can be selected from the outset in such a way that a high degree of security can be achieved in later operation with little extra personnel and organizational overhead.
+When new printers, copiers or multifunctional devices are procured, they can be selected from the outset in such a way that a high level of security can be achieved in later operation with minimal additional personnel and organizational overhead.

 Many printers and copiers are modular.
 The basic device can be extended by additional functions.
 These include, for example, additional security mechanisms, such as the support of an authentication via PINs or smart cards.
 Before printers, copiers and similar devices are procured, therefore, in addition to the general requirements and the security requirements are set.
 The requirements and the decisions taken on this basis must be documented.
 Here are some basic requirements for purchasing printers: